ricardogomes/knowledge/knowledge/it/devops/devops.md

 # DevOps

 DevOps is an topic that's growing a lot.
-These are the main knowledge points that I've been abel to gather.
+These are the main knowledge points that I've been able to gather.

 ## Tools